alantheandroid/alantheandroid/README.md

 ## `{ Hello, world! }`

-### I'm Alessio.
-Nice to meet you! 👋
+### I'm Alessio, nice to meet you! 👋

-- 🖥️ I'm a junior web developer and I love tinkering with web apps;
+🖥️ I'm a junior web developer and I love tinkering with web apps;<br>
-- 👨‍🎓 I'm always looking for new coding tricks to master;
+👨‍🎓 I'm always looking for new coding tricks to master;<br>
-- 🤪 I literally use _every_ VSC extension ever.
+🤪 I literally use _every_ VSC extension ever.

 ---